crowdsecurity/php-cs-bouncer/docs/DEVELOPER.md

     feat(admin): Add css for admin actions

-You can use the `commit-msg` git hook that you will find in the `.githooks` folder :
+You can use the `commit-msg` git hook that you will find in the `.githooks` folder:

 ```
 cp .githooks/commit-msg .git/hooks/commit-msg